jpfulton/blog/content/blog/2023-07-01-build-gatsby-blog/index.md

 Gatsby is built upon [React](https://react.dev/) components, [GraphQL](https://graphql.org/) and a plugin system.
-I was looking for an engine that was built upon familar technologies and this selection fit the bill.
+I was looking for an engine that was built upon familiar technologies and this selection fit the bill.
 Building using these selections makes things feel friendly and fast.